-One of the first ways we come to understand PTSD is by identifying the symptoms experienced both by the service member and their families.
-This news article in Today illustrates some examples of the day to day experiences of PTSD symptoms and their responses within a military family unit.
+One of the first ways we come to understand PTSD is by identifying the symptoms experienced by the service member and their families.
+This news article in Today illustrates some examples of the day-to-day experiences of PTSD symptoms and their responses within a military family unit.
 Once we have identified the ways in which PTSD lives and breathes within a family system, we can notice and note opportunities for things to change.
 The article sheds light on examples of treatment options including destigmatizing PTSD, Cognitive Behavioral Therapy (CBT), and working with a therapist who specializes in PTSD treatment.
 It is through this process of incorporating the whole family into the discussion that we really notice how PTSD makes sense in context and where our support may be useful.

 Talking with Kids about PTSD

 For some military families, it can be helpful to incorporate kids into the conversation.
 The Mental Illness Research Education and Clinical Center (MIRECC), housed within the U.S. Dept. of Veterans Affairs, shares lots of great resources for the needs of military service members, veterans, and their families.
 Included in their resources is a guide for talking with kids about PTSD.
 The booklet helps parents to consider the positive and negative aspects of talking with children about PTSD.
 This includes:

 - Deciding if/when the conversation should take place

 - How to prepare for and begin the conversation

 - How much to share or how specific to be

 - How best to answer questions that kids might have

 Because we know that PTSD affects everyone in the family, these family discussions can build connections and understanding.
 The guide also talks about balancing the amount of information shared.
 For example, military parents don’t have to talk about specific details of traumatic events to convey how they are doing now.
 Reliving the trauma can be even more harmful, but it is possible to talk about how those past events impact them right now.